janetkarpenske/mr-roboger/README.md

 ## Setup/Installation Requirements

-* Download or Clone project from Github repository.
-Open index.html file with live server.
+* Download or Clone project from Github repository (click button that says "Clone" or "Download") OR click link to view the active site located in README.md file (see above).
+* If cloned/downloaded: Open index.html file with live server to view webpage, OR open scripts.js, styles.css, or index.html to view code.

 ## Known Bugs